neverset123/neverset123.github.io/_projects/TaxBot.md

     <div class="column is-four-fifths">
         <h2>Business Model</h2>
         <div class="content has-text-justified">
-        The RealEstateGPT will be provided as SaaS(Software as s Service), which allows users to utilize the power of LLMs without having to train the models themselves.
-Users pay a fee based on the amount of usage or a monthlich subscription fee without usage amount limitation.
+This smart agent holds the potential to democratize access to tax expertise, particularly for small businesses and individual taxpayers who may lack resources for professional advisory services.
+It will be provided as Pay-as-you-Go mode, which allows users to utilize the power of LLMs by paying a fix amount of fee for each tax declaration.
         </div>
     </div>
 </div>